Characters: PaRappa the Rapper

 - Legacy Character: She's the replacement for the absent Instructor Mooselini.
 She even indirectly states they're sisters by quoting her "boom boom boom" line.

-- Training Montage: She puts PaRappa through this.
+- Training Montage: She puts PaRappa through this, in rap form.

 Hairdresser OctopusA octopus barber who's well known for his skill.
 However, thanks to a device made by Colonel Noodles, he's become obsessed with giving everyone afros that can grow to massive sizes.
 The teacher of Stage 5, where he promises to restore everyone's hairdo's if PaRappa proves his skill as a barber.